leooel88/master-gpe/README.md

 ## End

-That is pretty puch it.
+That is pretty much it.
 Thanks for reading, and have fun !

 Eashire Team